woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/customers.md

 # Customers

-Customers are the people or organizations that buy goods or services from your WooCommerce store.
+Customers are the people or organizations that buy goods or services from your webstore.

 The following list describes some of the features that the WooCommerce Connector provides related to customers:

-- Two-way configurable customer synchronization between your WooCommerce store and Business Central.
+- Two-way configurable customer synchronization between your webstore and Business Central.
-- Decide what customers you want to include in your WooCommerce store from Business Central and set the direction of the synchronization flow.
+- Decide what customers you want to include in your webstore from Business Central and set the direction of the synchronization flow.
-- Connect existing customers between your WooCommerce store and Business Central with automated record mapping based on customer e-mail and name.
+- Connect existing customers between your webstore and Business Central with automated record mapping based on customer e-mail and name.
 - Support of customer templates for setting default values, such as posting groups or tax area code.

 ## Customer configuration